cchaglund/visreg-test/README.md

 # test the Home endpoint in all viewports (If you only have one suite, you can omit the suite name)
 --full-test :Home
 -f :Home

+# this acts like the full-test, but crucially it doesn't delete the previous diffs
+--targetted test-suite:Home
+-t test-suite:Home

 # assess only the Home endpoint with the samsung-s10 viewport
 --assess-existing-diffs :Home@samsung-s10